Improve your health by learning

 Eating healthy on the go can be a challenge, but there are several strategies you can use to make it easier:

-1. Plan ahead to prep healthy meals and snacks in advance or order your meals from an app before picking them up at the store.
-This can make it easier to stick to your healthy eating goals when you're busy.
+• This can make it easier to stick to your healthy eating goals when you're busy.

-2. Keep healthy options on hand so you can grab-and-go for cheap: fruit, bread or toast for the carb, boiled eggs, nuts or seeds for protein, and veggie sticks for healthy digestion
+• Fruit, bread or toast for the carb, boiled eggs, nuts or seeds for protein, and veggie sticks for healthy digestion

 Remember to also pay attention to portion sizes and be mindful of how much you're eating, even when you're eating healthy options!
 Watch our restaurant review videos in the rewards section of the app, and talk to your care team if you have any questions, concerns, or specific restaurants that you have questions about.